 - “Protect” as in which Seed Phrase backup system should you use?

-We’ll be covering all three parts and more as they’re all crucially important aspects to Bitcoin Private Key protection and all affect each other.
+We’ll be covering all three parts in this guide and more, as they’re all crucially important aspects to keeping your precious coins safe and sound through out the years.

 Understanding Private Keys